wwww-wwww/mpc-hc/docs/Compilation.md

 releases.

 1. Download MSYS2 from <http://www.msys2.org/>.
-   If you are on a 64-bit Operating System, which you should be, get the 64-bit version.
+   If you are using a 64-bit Operating System, which you should be, get the 64-bit version.
-2. Install it on **`C:\MSYS\`**.
+2. Install it on **`C:\MSYS64\`**.
 You can always install it somewhere else, but these instructions assume the aforementioned place.
 3. Run `msys2_shell.bat` (if you didn't use the installer you must restart MSYS2 after first run).
 4. Install the needed software by running these commands: